tadgy/gitattributesdb/README.md

 ```
 Where `<path>` is a path relative to the repository root.

+The `<path>` is expanded while being processed, so may contain bash pathname glob characters.

 Old paths (that no longer exist on the filesystem) stored in the `.gitattributesdb-extra` file are ignored when commiting.